johncclayton/pulumi-yoyo/README.md

 | YOYO_OPTION_VERBOSE         | True if the command is verbose      | True                                     |
  | YOYO_WORKING_DIRECTORY     | The directory the command is run in | g:/src/quickstart/testing/example-app    |

+## Exit Codes

+Preview: the exit codes are likely to change.

+The exit codes are used to steer further processing of the stack hierarchy.
+If a pre-stage script returns a non-zero exit code, then the command will not proceed to the next stack in the hierarchy.
+This is useful for example if you want to stop the command from proceeding if a certain condition is met.

+If the exit code is zero, then the command will **ALSO NOT** proceed to the next stack in the hierarchy.

+That is worth repeating: if the exit code is zero, then the command will **ALSO NOT** proceed to the next stack in the hierarchy.

+To ensure that the pulumi command IS RUN, the script must return an exit code of exactly: 100.

+Weird, but that's how it works today.